csek06/appdynamics-server-all-in-one/README.md

 * For disk space, note actual install is less than 1GB however once AppD starts monitoring transactions your data pool will fill up.

 ## Pre-install Notes
-1. You can download the latest software at downloads.appdynamics.com and place the binaries of the enterprise console and eum server in the /path/to/config directory.
+1. You can download the latest software at download.appdynamics.com and place the binaries of the enterprise console and eum server in the /path/to/config directory.
 Otherwise, the script will download it for you if you have given environment variables for your AppDynamics Community credentials.
 2. You can place your 'license.lic' file in /path/to/config pre-install and it will activate on initial build or upon startup of container.
 This is handy for updating your license file periodically.
-3. If you are running on anything other than unRAID you can open a console to your container via
+3. If you are running on anything other than Unraid you can open a console to your container via
    ```
    docker exec -i -t appdynamics-server-all-in-one /bin/bash
    ```